raspiblitz/raspiblitz/FAQ.md

 ## Are those "Under-Voltage detected" warnings a problem?

 When your USB power adapter for the RaspiBlitz delivers too low power those messages with "Under-Voltage detected" (undervoltage) are shortly seen on the display.
+This can lead to data loss/corruption on the HDD.
 If you see those just one or two times that's not OK, but can be in a tolerant window.
-Nevertheless make sure your USB power adapter can deliver at least 3A.
-If you still see those warnings maybe get a second USB Power adapter just for the HDD and power the HDD through a Y-Cable - see https://en.wikipedia.org/wiki/Y-cable#USB
+Nevertheless it make sure your USB power adapter can deliver at least 3A (big and stable is good).
+If you still see those warnings maybe get a second USB Power adapter just for the HDD and power the HDD through a Y-Cable - see https://en.wikipedia.org/wiki/Y-cable#USB or put a USB Hub with extra power between the raspberry and the HDD.

 ## Why do we need to download the blockchain and not syncing it?